Praqma/alliance/7th-gathering/slides.md

 Note:

-This approach is really simple - and it's a recap on the 5th gathering presentation.
+This approach is really simple - and it's a recap from last many gatherings.

 The gatherings are really focusing on the first two bullets